SebastienPaviot/JoyVASA/README.md

 # JoyVASA - Run on Google Colab

-This repository contains a Google Colab Notebook designed to run [JoyVASA](https://joyvasamodel.com), an advanced AI model.
+This repository contains a Google Colab Notebook designed to run JoyVASA an advanced AI model.

 ## Features